-- a.
-Begin assessment and planning with available facts before arriving at the scene. - b.
-Request available resources, as needed, such as a crisis intervention team or other appropriate specialty unit or professionals. - c.
-Collect information when on scene. - d.
-Assess situations, threats, and risks. - e.
-Identify options for conflict resolution. - f.
-Determine a reasonable course of action. - g.
-Review and re-assess the situation as it evolves.
+- (a) Begin assessment and planning with available facts before arriving at the scene. - (b) Request available resources, as needed, such as a crisis intervention team or other appropriate specialty unit or professionals. - (c) Collect information when on scene. - (d) Assess situations, threats, and risks. - (e) Identify options for conflict resolution. - (f) Determine a reasonable course of action. - (g) Review and re-assess the situation as it evolves.

 Nothing in this policy precludes officers from taking quick action when faced with a life-threatening situation, such as an active shooter.
-When safe and feasible, officers shall not unnecessarily jeopardize their own safety or the safety of others through tactical decisions that unreasonably place themselves or others at risk including but not limited to (Washington State Office of the Attorney General Model Use of Force Policy):
+Officers should consider their own safety and the safety of others in their tactical decision making process.
+Officers are reminded of the following: